-Internships, extra volunteer experience, CPRS ACE Awards and portfolio pieces are all fantastic tools to use to land interviews but in most cases, they are not nearly enough to compensate for what you really need to get a legitimate full-time job in communications—appreciable experience.
+Internships, extra volunteer experience, CPRS ACE Awards and portfolio pieces are all fantastic tools to use to land interviews but in most cases, they are not nearly enough to compensate for what you really need to get a legitimate full-time job in communications, which is appreciable experience.

 Working bridge jobs helped to elevate my career prospects with the experience that employers could better relate to.
-Bridge jobs may not give you the coveted “Communications Coordinator” title, but they provide valuable skills to make you more competitive and provide a pathway to moving up in an organization that does have positions available to communications and marketing professionals.
+Bridge jobs may not give you the coveted “Communications Coordinator” title but they provide valuable skills to make you more competitive.
+They also provide a pathway to moving up in an organization that does have positions available to communications and marketing professionals.